If there’s one thing I’ve realized in all my years in business and marketing it’s that everybody talks a good game but far fewer can actually deliver.

 And supremely able people don’t.
 Picasso didn’t write a creative brief and send it out to an agency to get his paintings done.
 He did it himself.
 He knew everything there was to know about colors and brush strokes.
 That kind of detailed, execution-oriented ability is exactly what enabled him to deliver masterful compositions.

 Get Brutal: The Determination to Get It Right

 But focusing on the small stuff alone won’t get you all the way there.
 You’ve got to want it, and want it bad.
 Ability puts you in the game, but it’s determination that sees you through to the other side.
 Basically, determination is the force that propels ability forward.

 In today’s landscape you need both.
 Ability provides you the detailed insight to know exactly how things can be better, while determination compels you to keep pushing until things actually are better.
-It’s a combustible mix that yields conviction with the unstoppable desire to nail it.
+It’s a combustible mix that yields conviction with an unstoppable obsession to nail it.

 I thank one of my earliest mentors, Dennis Crumpler, for teaching me this lesson in an incredibly pointed way.
 He was the founder of a company named XcelleNet and my direct boss at the time.
 We had just completed a successful IPO but we were having an episode of major company consternation that was clearly giving him heartburn.
 Knowing he could just as easily punt and ride off into the sunset, I asked “why on earth do you keep doing this?”
 His reply:

 Because I’ve got something to prove, and this time I’m right.

 That, in a nutshell, is what it means to get brutal.